-The Authority outsources the investment management to specialist managers, which provide services to the Fund, co-ordinate access to domestic and international investment markets, and manage the financial risks relating to the operations of the Fund in accordance with investment mandates set and monitored by the Authority.
-The Fund invests 86% of the value of its investment assets (including cash) in a portfolio of equities and bond interest securities (2020: 76%).
+The Authority outsources the investment management to specialist managers, who provide services to the Fund, co-ordinate access to domestic and international investment markets, and manage the financial risks relating to the operations of the Fund in accordance with investment mandates set and monitored by the Authority.
+The Fund invests 85% of the value of its investment assets (including cash) in a portfolio of equities and bond interest securities (2021: 86%).

-Exposure to market risks is diversified by direct investment in private equity, insurance linked assets and the Style Premia Fund.
+Exposure to market risks is diversified by direct investment in private equity and insurance linked assets.
 The Fund also invests in derivative instruments such as futures and options.